ALL ON 4 Implant Diet

 - Add a bedtime snack to your schedule.

 What you eat in the days and weeks following ALL-ON-4 surgery can help determine how quickly your gums and dental implants would heal and how well you feel while recovering.
-Take the time to eat well, choosing foods you know to be healthful and nutritious, and be sure to eat enough calories to help sustain your body through the healing process.
+Take the time to eat well, choose foods you know to be healthful and nutritious, and be sure to eat enough calories to help sustain your body through the healing process.